You trust yourself to start a business, right?

 People start businesses for all kinds of reasons, not just because they have a great world-changing idea.
 Other reasons can include:

-- Unlimited earnings – your earning capacity is limited only by your success at generating a profit.
+- Unlimited earnings – your earning capacity is limited only by your success at building a profitable company.
 Wouldn’t you pay yourself more if given the opportunity?

 - Necessity – permanent employment no longer means permanent, and the unreliable job market has made finding a job that makes you happy difficult at best (near impossible at worst).
 When you work for yourself, you’re guaranteed a job.